mattzshum/cs100-RShell/README.md

 * - d : checks if the file/directory exists and is a directory
 * Commands executed correctly will return *(True)*.
 * Commands executed incorrectly will return *(False)*.

+**Add pipe, input redirection, output redirection, and double output redirection connectors**
+* - pipe : redirection to send the output of one command/process to another command/process for execution
+* - input redirection : takes in input and is redirected by calling "<"
+* - output redirection : takes in output from a file and is redirected by calling ">"
+* - double output redirection : takes in output and appends to a file by calling ">>"

 ## Development and Testing Roadmap
 * Development will be carried out with continued communication and collaboration